odysseyhack/paywith.glass/README.md

-# paywith.glass - Payments Infrastructure as a Service
+# paywith.glass - Transaction Infrastructure as a Service

 Odyssey 2019 - Inclusive Banking